paulbradshaw/ml/README.md

 If you happen to start at the optimal point it will go nowhere - it will stay with that point because the *[tangent point](https://en.wikipedia.org/wiki/Tangent)* 'slope' will be perfectly horizontal, the **derivative point** will be 0.

+**'Batch' gradient descent** uses all the training examples at each stage.
+In contrast **stochastic gradient descent** (SGD) [uses one example at a time](https://towardsdatascience.com/difference-between-batch-gradient-descent-and-stochastic-gradient-descent-1187f1291aa1) and **mini-batch gradient descent** involves smaller batches.
+[A Gentle Introduction to Mini-Batch Gradient Descent and How to Configure Batch Size](https://machinelearningmastery.com/gentle-introduction-mini-batch-gradient-descent-configure-batch-size/) explains some of the pros and cons of each method, alongside descriptions and further reading.

 ## Data preprocessing

 Some stages: